Anubandham (1984 film): Plot

-The film begins with Rajesh the son of a multi-millionaire visiting their estate with his besties’ driver Ranganna & Dr. Gopal, where Rajesh meets tribal girl Malli and they fall in love.
-Soon they secretly espouse with the help of Gopal and start living happily.
+The film begins with Rajesh, the son of a multi-millionaire, visiting their estate with his besties’ driver, Ranganna and Dr. Gopal, where Rajesh meets tribal girl Malli, and they fall in love.
+Soon, they secretly espouse with the help of Gopal and start living happily.
 After a few months, Malli becomes pregnant when Rajesh's father arrives at the estate and becomes furious knowing Rajesh's marriage.
 So, he orders his henchmen to set on fire to Malli's house when Rajesh assumes she is dead.
 But fortuitously, she escapes, is cared for by Ramanaiah, and dies after giving birth to a child.
-As time passes, Rajesh is forcibly knitted to Sujatha, the daughter of his father's friend.
-Years roll by, Rajesh and Sujatha remain childless and Rajesh still lives in the memories of Malli.
-Satya Murthy, the son of Rajesh & Malli is unable to retain any job due to his straightforward nature.
-At present, the wheel of fortune makes him land as a servant at Rajesh's house where he soon acquires his father's affection & appreciation which makes Sujatha jealous.
-Meanwhile, Gopal discovers the birth of Satya Murthy but before revealing it, dies out of a heart attack.
-Parallelly, Satya Murthy loves Gowri, the daughter of Ranganna and Rajesh give acceptance for their marriage.
+As time passes, Rajesh is unwilling to knit Sujatha, the daughter of his father's friend.
+Years roll by, Rajesh and Sujatha remain childless, and Rajesh still lives in the memories of Malli.
+Satya Murthy, the son of Rajesh and Malli, cannot retain any job due to his straightforward nature.
+At present, the wheel of fortune makes him land as a servant at Rajesh's house, where he soon acquires his father's affection and appreciation, which makes Sujatha jealous.
+Meanwhile, Gopal discovers the birth of Satya Murthy but, before revealing it, dies out of a heart attack.
+Parallelly, Satya Murthy loves Gowri, the daughter of Ranganna, and Rajesh gives acceptance for their marriage.
 Due to the higher influence of Satya Murthy on Rajesh, the remaining servants feel envious and throw the blame for theft on him.
-Then, enraged Rajesh necks him out when, fortunately, he witnesses Malli's photograph and gets shocked to know that Satya Murthy is his son.
-Thereafter, Rajesh reveals the entire story to Sujatha who repents and they rush in search of Satya Murthy when depressed Satya Murthy, attempts suicide but Rajesh saves him.
-Finally, the entire family is united and the movie ends on a happy note with the marriage of Satya Murthy & Gowri.
+So, enraged Rajesh necks him out when he witnesses Malli's photograph and is shocked to know that Satya Murthy is his son.
+After that, Rajesh reveals the entire story to Sujatha, who repents, and they rushes.
+Till then, deprived, Satya Murthy attempts suicide, but Rajesh saves him.
+The movie ends with the marriage of Satya Murthy and Gowri and family's reunion.